takumayagi/qr_code_sync/README.md

 ```

 ## Tips
+* You may use a display with high frame rate (e.g., 120fps) for maximum accuracy.
 * If the FOV of the videos differs across cameras (e.g., first-person vs. third-person cameras), you may resize the frames to make QR code detection works.
 * You may need undistortion if your video include distortion, which may harms the QR code detection.